Post updated: December 4, 2020

 If you haven’t already read my complete guide to freelance pitching, I definitely recommend starting there.
 But, if you’re just looking for a quick way to diagnose whether your own pitch emails are falling short?
 Well, that’s what this post is here for.
 Let’s get to it.

-In my humble opinion, this is the most important part of your email, because it’s the piece where you prove what value you can bring to the table for that publication or outlet.
+This is the most important part of your email, because it’s the piece where you prove what value you can bring to the table for that publication or outlet.

 It’s going to involve some elbow grease to understand what sort of pitches that outlet might be looking for.